 Employees then get to pick the type of plan that matches their needs best.
 This can range anywhere from picking a Gold plan to picking an HSA plan and saving up dollars.
 We don’t have time to go into that now—but we’ll explain more in the coming weeks!

 Just like 401(k) plans, employers save money and employees have a better benefit.
-This will allow you to find and keep the best employees on your team to ensure you stay competitive and stay growing.
+This will allow you to keep the best employees on your team to ensure you stay competitive and stay growing.

 3. Alternatives proven for Small Business Health Insurance